Plexlogic/developer/docs/webhooks.md

       // Executed timestamp, null means it is not executed "executedAt": null,
       "expiryDate": "2021-11-27T13:00:00+00:00",
-      // Specified at creation in applications (e.g. Approve and eSign)
+      // UUID created by Plexus Gateway
-      // You can use this externalId to track the document in your system (e.g. Salesforce) "externalId": "d24c0644-1d31-47fa-960e-b0cc8b4f136c",
+      "externalId": "d24c0644-1d31-47fa-960e-b0cc8b4f136c",
       "ownerEmail": "owner@example.com",
       "authorEmail": "author@example.com",
-      // TODO
+      // Specified by author at creation in applications (e.g. Approve and eSign)
-      "referenceId": null,
+      // You can use this referenceId to track the document in your system (e.g. Salesforce) "referenceId": null,
       // Currency value of the contract
       // This can be specified in applications (e.g. Approve and eSign)